Restioson/meme-bot/README.md

 This selfbot *should* be compatible on all OSes supporting Python 3.5 or later.
 However, Meme Bot will only auto-discover memes in `C:\Users\user\Pictures\Memes` on Windows.

 # Reporting a bug/issue
 To report a bug/issue, please add it to the [issue tracker](https://github.com/Restioson/meme-bot/issues).
+Please check to see if it hasn't already been reported *before* posting.

+# Contributing
+If you would like to contribute to this project, fork it, commit your changes, and submit a pull request.

 # FAQ
 **Help!
 What is a Discord user API token?**